53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 ```
 Restart fix.

-Or, if installed via clone repo, duplicante a folder with 5 files or more,
+Or, if installed via clone repo, duplicate a folder with 5 files or more,
 seems to force reload.
 ```